PriyankaY19/priyankayerumsetty.github.io/README.md

 - Geethanjali College Of Engineering and Technology

   ###   Work Experience
-  American Express/Full Stack Developer
+  Intellectsoft/Full Stack Developer
   May 2025 - Present
   I worked in an Agile development environment, actively participating in Sprint Planning, Daily Stand-ups, Sprint Reviews, and Retrospectives to ensure smooth project execution.
 I developed and maintained Java-based applications using Spring Boot, Hibernate, and Microservices architecture.
 My responsibilities included designing and implementing RESTful APIs and integrating them with both SQL and NoSQL databases.
 I contributed to migrating legacy systems to modern, scalable architectures, improving application performance and maintainability.
 I developed event-driven solutions using Kafka and built serverless applications with AWS Lambda.
 I automated deployment processes through CI/CD pipelines using Jenkins, GitLab CI/CD, Docker, and Kubernetes.
 I utilized AWS services such as EC2, S3, IAM, and CloudWatch for cloud infrastructure management and monitoring.
 I performed unit and integration testing using JUnit and Mockito to ensure application reliability.
 I also implemented security mechanisms including OAuth 2.0 and JWT authentication to protect applications and APIs.
 Additionally, I collaborated with cross-functional teams to deliver high-quality software solutions and provide production support when needed.

-  7-Eleven/Java Backend Developer
+  Clockwork/Java Backend Developer
   Feb 2024 - March 2025

   I analyzed business requirements and translated them into technical solutions that aligned with organizational objectives.
 I collaborated with architects, developers, and stakeholders to design and implement scalable enterprise applications.
 I developed applications using Java, Spring Framework, Spring Boot, and Spring JDBC while creating RESTful APIs for seamless system integration.
 I contributed to migrating legacy applications to modern cloud-based architectures, improving scalability, maintainability, and performance.
 I integrated applications with Microsoft SQL Server and optimized database interactions to enhance efficiency.
 I followed secure coding standards and OWASP best practices to strengthen application security and reliability.
 I performed unit and integration testing using JUnit and Mockito to ensure high-quality code delivery.
 I actively participated in code reviews, debugging, and troubleshooting activities to resolve technical issues.
 I also supported continuous integration and deployment processes using Jenkins, Git, Maven, and Artifactory to streamline software delivery.
 Through close collaboration with cross-functional teams, I helped deliver reliable, secure, and high-performing software solutions.